stephen-gilbert-cko/apple-pay-demo-ios/README.md

 ![Toolbar items for build scheme and run destination](./resources/guide-images/image-2.png)

 You have 2 options to run the app:

+> [!NOTE]
+> The [PKPaymentToken](https://developer.apple.com/documentation/passkit_apple_pay_and_wallet/pkpaymenttoken) is only generated when using a real device.
+If you use Simulator then you won't get back a token or any card metadata from payment.

 >#### 💻 Simulator
 >From the dropdown, select the desired device simulator under **iOS Simulators**.